 Unfortunately, the slowdown in agricultural due to the Little Ice Age led to a decline in trading between the Japanese and Spanish, reducing the supply of silver into China in order for farmers to pay state tax.
 The lack of supply of silver increased its price, making it economically challenging for farmers.
 The Ming army eventually also became weak as they were unpaid and unfed.
 A mixture of famine, desertion of the military and further austerity measures by the Ming administration lead to the downfall of the Ming’s long-reigning empire.
 Natural disasters eventually led to the Ming dynasty complete collapsed and the Manchu Qing dynasty was formed from the Eight Banner armies.

 The Qing dynasty (c.
 1644-1911 AD) was the last dynasty of imperial China and ruled China for almost three hundred years.
 The Qing retained the Chinese Confucian values and the Ming’s bureaucratic system as well as the civil service examination so that the Han Chinese can work for the Manchu empire.
 The dynasty reached its heights during the reign of Emperor Qianlong (1735-1796).
 China’s population reached 400 million during this period.
-However, taxes were fixed at a low rate which eventually leads to a fiscal crisis and the beginning of the downfall of imperial China.
+However, taxes were fixed at a low rate which caused a fiscal crisis, and led to the downfall of imperial China.

 The Manchus was a tribal tribe in Northeastern China, which rise to prominence after co-operating with the Han Chinese Bannermen to overthrow the Ming dynasty.
 These Bannerman were rewarded with governor positions in regional China to help the Manchu Qing stabilise its rule in the early Qing’s reign.
 The Qing expanded its China empire over multiple generations, with emperor Kangxi completing the conquest of China proper in 1683, 40 years after the death of the Qing’s founding emperor Hong Taiji.
 Under Qianlong’s reign, the Qing dynasty further expanded into inner Asia.